 Combining a revival of a Danish tradition for settlement archaeology that took place during the seventies with impulses from New Archaeology I focused on a regional approach to Neolithic society, where I tried to establish the structure and internal dynamics of Neolithic society rather than the broad culture historical fluxes across vast tracts of Europe that dominated research at that time.
 My research excavations has generally been kept within a fairly limited area of eastern Jutland, and they have been focused on the older part of the Neolithic period - the TRB culture - where I felt that the most challenging problems in understanding Neolithic society lay.

-My writings on the Neolithic of South Scandinavia followed this approach.
-Many papers deal, naturally, with my excavations, but they are combined with papers focused on the structure and dynamics of Neolithic society in South Scandinavia based to a large degree on data collected within my primary study area in eastern Jutland.
+My of my papers on the Neolithic of South Scandinavia naturally deal with my excavations, but they are combined with papers focused on the structure and dynamics of Neolithic society in South Scandinavia based to a large degree on data collected within my primary study area in eastern Jutland.

 In the early 1980'ies I established a formal settlement archaeological project in eastern Jutland.
 For various reasons - not least practical ones - the project was discontinued after some time.
 In 2006, when I stopped at the university I revived the project.
-It has grown to a size that I had not foreseen, and it is still not possible to set a date for when it will be completed.
-As a consequence results will be made available as they appear.
+It has grown to a size that I had not foreseen, but slowly I am beginning to see the light at the end of the tunnel, as the catalogue of finds have now appeared.